savonet/book/streaming.md

 used much in practice.

-During the type checking phase, it can happen that two constraints are not compatible for a stream.
+During the type checking phase, it can happen that two constraints are not compatible for a given stream.
 In this case, an error is returned before the script is executed.
 For instance, suppose that we have a source `s` and we execute the following script: